garciart/pipeline-demo/02-svn-container/02-svn-container.md

     > **NOTE** - The `A` before the filename indicates that the file will be added to the main repository after you commit.
 You can always check the status of files in your local repository by entering `svn status`.

 6. Push your changes to the remote repository.
-When prompted for the repository password, enter "`Change.Me.123`":
+When prompted for the repository password, enter `Change.Me.123`:

     ```
     svn commit -m "Initial commit."
     ```

-    **OUTPUT:***
+    **Output:**

     ```
     Authentication realm: <http://192.168.168.10:80> SVN Repository